5 Myths About RCM That Hurt Rural Health Providers

 Rural communities are on the brink of a healthcare epidemic.
 With nearly 20% of rural hospitals at a high-risk of closing due to insolvency, providing quality patient care isn’t the only thing lost in a healthcare desert.
 These facilities are often a pillar within their community, not only being the one shop in town for healthcare needs, but they are often the largest employer.
 These financial strains impact much more than the facility, they impact the community the hospital serves.
 For example, when a hospital in the community closes, the average per capita income drops by 4% and unemployment rises by 1.6%.
 These statistics are not a good prognosis for the rural communities that make up the heartbeat of our country.

 Financial strains aren’t limited to just rural hospitals.
 Clinics in rural communities are also struggling.
 According to the 2019 Rural Health IT Survey, declining reimbursements are the number one challenge that rural health facilities are facing.
 The number three challenge is improving billing processes and managing denials.
+No wonder so many physician’s report feeling burned out.
 Knowing these challenges, it makes sense that the number one reason rural health facilities look to outsource their revenue cycle is in order to seek higher reimbursements.
 Capturing every dollar is critical to ensure financial sustainability and profitability.
 And to keep your facility’s doors open to the patients and community you serve.

 With these financial challenges in mind, let’s take a look at five revenue cycle management (RCM) myths we commonly hear and see how they are impacting revenue.